Is Islam an indigenous Afrikan Religion and were the original Arabs/Arabians Black people?

 Powered by OxfordDictionaries · © Oxford University Press

 So, let me state this fact, so as to be crystal clear.
 The religion of Islam is not the original religion of the Black man because Islam is not original.
 Nor is Islam the natural religion of the Black man.
 Islam is a confluence of ideas that converged on that area we now refer to as Arabia.
-It is a mixture of the ancient indigenous Egyptian Spirituality of Ma’at, from the Nile Valley of Afrika, the religious ideas of the Babylonian Cult, Zoroastrianism from Persia, Judaism, and Christianity from the land of Canaan and Europe (Northwestern Asia) and other ideas, concepts and practices from elsewhere in Western Asia.
+It is a mixture of the ancient indigenous Egyptian Spirituality and practices of Ma’at, from the Nile Valley of Afrika, the religious ideas and practices of the Babylonian Cult, Zoroastrianism from Persia, Judaism, and Christianity from the land of Canaan and Europe (Northwestern Asia) and other ideas, concepts and practices from elsewhere in Western Asia.

 Here is the earliest timeline that can firmly be established for each of these Religious beliefs.